Southern Baptist Theological Seminary: 19th century to early 20th century (1835–1950)

 In 1889, John A. Broadus became the seminary's second president.
 Attendance and enrollment continued to grow and the Master of Divinity (M.Div.) and Doctor of Philosophy (Ph.D.) began to be offered as graduate degrees starting in the early 1890s.
 After Broadus, William Whitsitt became the third President of Southern in 1895.
 After a difficult tenure along with controversy dealing with Landmarkism amongst Baptists during that period, Whitsitt was succeeded by E.Y.
-Mullins (Boyce's College main dormitory is named after him) as president.
+Mullins (Boyce College's main dormitory is named after him) as president.
 Under Mullins, the seminary reached an endowment of an estimated 1.8 million dollars.
 It was during the early 1900s when women were beginning to be admitted to the classes.

 Modern history (1950s–present)

 In 1951, Duke McCall became the President of Southern.
-Under McCall's leadership. the School of Religious Education was established to prepare students for Christian education.
+Under McCall's leadership, the School of Religious Education was established to prepare students for Christian education.
 Three academic schools were organized: School of Religious Education, School of Theology, and the School of Music.
 A chair in evangelism was dedicated to the American evangelist Billy Graham in 1966.
 Southern began to offer the Doctor of Ministry (D.Min.) program in 1970.
 Enrollment under McCall reached an estimated 1,500 students.
 Boyce College (known as Boyce Bible College at the time) was established as an adult education program in 1974.
 McCall retired in 1981 and his legacy has drawn praise and controversy.

 Roy Honeycutt succeeded McCall as the 8th president of Southern in 1981.
 Under his leadership, the seminary opened the Carver School of Church Social Work and reached an all-time peak in enrollment of students in 1986.
 Honeycutt also oversaw the leadership of the seminary during a tumultuous time within the Southern Baptist Convention, now known as the Southern Baptist Convention conservative resurgence.
 After the election of Adrian Rogers as the president of the Southern Baptist Convention, the school began to slowly return to its traditional theological positions such as the inerrancy of Scripture.
 Honeycutt retired in 1992.

-The seminary Board of Trustee's then elected R. Albert Mohler as the 9th President of Southern in 1993.
+The seminary Board of Trustees then elected R. Albert Mohler as the 9th President of Southern in 1993.
 Under Mohler's leadership, every member of the faculty was required to sign the confession of the seminary known as the "Abstract of Principles" and the "Baptist Faith and Message".
 They were also required to believe that the Bible is without any error.
 Boyce Bible College, then an adult education program, was reorganized and established as an undergraduate college.
 In 2017, the seminary experienced the largest enrollment of students ever in the school's history with over 5,000 students enrolled.

 For the year 2021–2022, it had 4,448 students.